Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 3. **Azure Virtual Network**: You must have a virtual network with at least one subnet.
 You can create a virtual network using the Azure portal or use the [Create a Virtual Network with two Subnets](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.network/vnet-two-subnets) quickstart template to create a virtual network with two subnets.

-4. **User managed identity**: You must have a user managed identity that has .
-You can create a user managed identity using the Azure portal or the Azure CLI.
+4. **User managed identity**: You must have a user managed identity that has access to the storage account.

+5. **Resource Group**: You must have a resource group to deploy the resources.
+You can create a resource group using the Azure portal or the Azure CLI.